docs

 decideAll() in proxy.tsEvaluates every flag on every requestUse decide('specific-flag') with a narrow matcher

-Not awaiting signakitReadydecide() returns null if config hasn't loaded yetawait signakitReady at the top of every evaluating server component
+Not awaiting signakitReadydecide() returns null if config hasn't loaded yetawait signakitReady at the top of every evaluating server component and middleware function

 Not using optional chaining on createUserContext()Returns null if the client isn't ready — calling .decide() directly throwsUse userCtx?.decide(...) or check for null